PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

-      checkFunction=FUNCTION -- Use this function to dynamically set the QNAME, QTYPE and QCLASS to use in the health-check query (see :ref:`Healthcheck`) setCD=BOOL,            -- Set the CD (Checking Disabled) flag in the health-check query, default: false maxCheckFailures=NUM,  -- Allow NUM check failures before declaring the backend down, default: 1 mustResolve=BOOL,      -- Set to true when the health check MUST return a NOERROR RCODE and an answer useClientSubnet=BOOL,  -- Add the client's IP address in the EDNS Client Subnet option when forwarding the query to this backend source=STRING,         -- The source address or interface to use for queries to this backend, by default this is left to the kernel's address selection
+      checkFunction=FUNCTION -- Use this function to dynamically set the QNAME, QTYPE and QCLASS to use in the health-check query (see :ref:`Healthcheck`) setCD=BOOL,            -- Set the CD (Checking Disabled) flag in the health-check query, default: false maxCheckFailures=NUM,  -- Allow NUM check failures before declaring the backend down, default: 1 checkInterval=NUM      -- The time in seconds between health checks mustResolve=BOOL,      -- Set to true when the health check MUST return a NOERROR RCODE and an answer useClientSubnet=BOOL,  -- Add the client's IP address in the EDNS Client Subnet option when forwarding the query to this backend source=STRING,         -- The source address or interface to use for queries to this backend, by default this is left to the kernel's address selection